About Kirsten

 Her successfully funded Kickstarter Campaign, Picture Wild Ponies, looks at wild horse management on public lands by focusing an artistic and literary lens at the Assateague and Chincoteague pony herds.

-She was awarded a Puffin Foundation artist’s grant in 2019, and Professional Development Grant from West Virginia Department of Art, Culture and History, the West Virginia commission on the arts and the National Endowment for the Arts in 2020.
+She was awarded a Puffin Foundation artist’s grant in 2019.
+She earned Professional Development Grants from West Virginia Department of Art, Culture and History, the West Virginia commission on the arts and the National Endowment for the Arts in 2020.

 She is a member in good standing of the Appalachian Pastel League and the Berkeley Arts Council, and is a board member of the Jefferson Arts Council.